We implement our own sustainability programmes and have integrated sustainability into our strategy

 • Person typing on a laptop with floating icons related to environmental sustainability, global governance, and ESG initiatives.

-Sustainability governance refers to the systems, policies and practices that an organisation establishes to oversee and drive its sustainability initiatives.
-It ensures that sustainability is integrated into the decision-making process at every level – from the boardroom to day-to-day operations – and aligns with long-term business goals.
+Sustainability governance refers to the systems and policies that oversee and guide an organisation’s sustainability efforts.
+It integrates sustainability into decision-making at all levels and aligns it with long-term business objectives.

-At Speeki, not only do we help our clients understand the importance of strong sustainability governance, but we are also committed to embedding sustainability into our own operations and decision-making processes.
-With clear policies and a dedicated team, our approach ensures accountability, transparency and measurable progress towards our sustainability goals.
+At Speeki, we embed sustainability into our own operations and governance processes.
+Through clear policies and defined responsibilities, we promote accountability, transparency and measurable progress towards our sustainability goals.

 • Digital illustration of a shield with a pixelated letter 'A' in colorful pixels, representing cybersecurity or digital protection, surrounded by circuits and lock icons.

-Artificial intelligence (AI) is the simulation of human intelligence in machines that are programmed to think and learn.
-As AI continues to evolve, it presents both significant opportunities and risks for organisations, particularly in areas like data processing, decision-making and automation.
+Artificial intelligence presents both opportunities and risks for organisations, particularly in data processing, decision-making and automation.